rsharma1817/webtool/GSoC2020/weekly_reports/week_07.md

     - Include tokenized representation of sentence, LUs, frames, and FEs in the `Annotation` class for easier annotation transfer when we work with tokenized text.
     - Better documentation.
 2. Baseline: word-to-word FE transfer
-3. Modified baseline: Constituents-to-word FE transfer
+3. Proposed modification: Constituent-to-word FE transfer
+4. Evaluation of annotation transfer of FEs

 ### Tasks postponed to next week
 Meeting with Mentors on July 20, 2020.

-### Observations
+### Results/Observations

-...
 ---
 Remember to use tags!
 You can add multiple tags to any task.